 The current notes should be read and followed in line with the general guidelines of submission of documentation for WHO prequalification.
-In particular, please consult the "Multisource (generic) pharmaceutical products: guidelines on registration requirements to establish interchangeability" in: Fifty-seventh Report of the WHO Expert Committee on Specifications for Pharmaceutical Preparations.
-Geneva, World Health Organization, 2024.
+For guidance on issues related to bioequivalence (BE) studies for immediate-release, solid oral dosage forms, see the ICH Harmonised Guideline M13A Bioequivalence for Immediate-Release Solid Oral Dosage Forms (2024).
+For BE issues outside the scope of the ICH M13A guideline, e.g., for additional strength biowaivers, please consult the "Multisource (generic) pharmaceutical products: guidelines on registration requirements to establish interchangeability" in: Fifty-seventh report of the WHO Expert Committee on Specifications for Pharmaceutical Preparations, Geneva, World Health Organization, 2024.
 WHO Technical Report Series, No. 1052, Annex 8.